krippilippa/matchagig-frontend/README.md

 ## Features

 - **Bulk Resume Processing**: Upload multiple PDFs and process them via bulk-zip endpoint
+- **Resume Data Extraction**: Automatic extraction of structured data from resumes using AI
+- **Smart State Tracking**: Efficient processing that only extracts pending resumes
+- **Sequential Processing**: Resumes are processed one by one in ranked order
 - **Candidate Ranking**: View candidates ranked by cosine similarity scores
 - **PDF Preview**: View uploaded resumes in the browser
 - **LLM Explanations**: Get AI-powered candidate assessments